Kent

 If you call your local Victim Support team, we’ll provide support that’s personalised to you.
 We’ll listen with compassion and help you find ways to manage and feel safer.
 We can also inform you of your rights and the services that you may be entitled to.
 If you’d like us to, we can refer you to other specialist organisations that can also help.

-One of the people we’ve helped to cope after crime is Trixie (not her real name), who was assaulted and raped by a man on her journey home.
+One of the people we’ve helped to cope after crime is Vivienne (not her real name) who for 25 years suffered extreme physical, verbal and financial abuse from her husband.

 We work with a number of partner organisations in Kent to make sure you get the support you need.
 Find out more about some of the services and organisations we work with.